jakekarnes42/steg/README.md

 ```

 ### Reading and writing files
 Files can be handled in a similar fashion.
-The following embeddeds all the works of Shakespeare (compressed) into an image:
+The following embeds all the works of Shakespeare (compressed) into an image:
 ```
 steg conceal tests/text/shakespeare_all.bz2 tests/images/halle.png shakey_halle.png
 ```